I'll tell you there's another crop in California that's big.

 That would make him look even more special.

-And after after he had set him up to be in power for decades with amnesty and everything else, and the Democrats couldn't even win, how much more special would that make him look?
+And after he had set him up to be in power for decades with amnesty and everything else, and the Democrats couldn't even win, how much more special would that make him look?

 Absolutely.

-I I really think he would be more upset with a Ted Cruz presidency because Cruz would be the first Hispanic rather than Cruz as a conservative.
+I really think he would be more upset with a Ted Cruz presidency because Cruz would be the first Hispanic rather than Cruz as a conservative.

-Anyway, I I understand your thinking on that.
+Anyway, I understand your thinking on that.

-I uh I hadn't I hadn't thought of that.
+I hadn't thought of that.

-Clearly the Democrats want that.
+Clearly, the Democrats want that.

-First African American president, no criticism allowed.
+First African-American president, no criticism allowed.

 Or you're racist.